 Other dogs develop gastrointestinal diseases, such as inflammatory bowel diseases, that are not directly attributed to the diet, but are influenced by intestinal bacteria.

-University of Illinois are working to devise dietary interventions to combat these infections through advanced DNA pyrosequencing technology.
+Researchers at the University of Illinois are working to devise dietary interventions to combat these infections through advanced DNA pyrosequencing technology.

 This new method of DNA sequencing has helped researchers uncover the phylogeny in a healthy dog’s gut.
 The goal was to obtain a standard that could be used as a comparison to diseased states in the future.